Apps for loans and VPNs most downloaded in Indonesia, says study

 The study also found that Indonesians are the world’s heaviest mobile phone users, with an average usage of 6.05 hours a day.
 Thailand is second at 5.64 hours, while Singapore is ranked eighth, at 4.51 hours.

-Responding to this finding, Mr Li said that just like the millions of Chinese Internet users back in early 2010s, the majority of the Indonesian population today access the Internet first through their mobile phones.
+Responding to this finding, Mr Li said that just like the millions of Chinese Internet users back in the early 2010s, the majority of the Indonesian population today access the Internet first through their mobile phones.

-“As compared to their counterparts in the West who already have access to desktop or laptop computers, it is natural for a lot of Indonesian users to only spend their online time on the mobile (phone),” he said.
+“Compared with their counterparts in the West who already have access to desktop or laptop computers, it is natural for a lot of Indonesian users to spend their online time only on the mobile phone,” he said.